 Priscilla Durkin is a native Tarheel who has retired from full-time employment to be flexibly available to ministry with family, friends, those affected by incarceration, and others God brings into her path.
 She is a Presbyterian (PCUSA) pastor and former chaplain with NCDPS.

 Gary Cagle is a banker with Fidelity Bank in Winston-Salem, North Carolina.
 Originally from Lexington, NC, Gary is a graduate of Wake Forest University where he majored in analytical finance with a minor in communication.
 He spent four years with Fidelity Bank in the Raleigh area before returning to the Triad in 2008 as Vice President and Business Development Officer in Winston-Salem.

 With Fidelity Bank, Gary enjoys serving the local business community as a commercial banker with a primary focus on commercial real estate lending.
 In addition to Yokefellow, he is active in the community through the Winston-Salem Chamber of Commerce, commercial real estate organizations, the Winston-Salem Home Builders Association, Mt.
 Tabor United Methodist Church, and as a coach for Twin City Youth Soccer.

 Gary joined Yokefellow Prison Ministry of North Carolina in early 2015 as Treasurer and has served in that capacity since that time.

-Chris loves the Lord and his wife, Rosena, who’s a business professional and “the wife of his youth” for 34 years.
-They have two kids who are also high-achieving Community servants, as well.
+Chris loves the Lord Jesus Christ and his wife, Rosena, who’s a Corporate professional and “the wife of his youth” for 34 years.
+They have two high-achieving children who are also Community servants.